Updated February 2026675+ Listings

 Funeral Homes in Tennessee

-Compare funeral homes in Tennessee.
-Average funeral cost: $8,159.
+Compare 675+ funeral homes in Tennessee.
+The average funeral cost is $8,159.
+Contact providers directly for current cremation pricing.
 Tennessee law does not require embalming.
-Home burial is widely allowed, requiring only that the gra...
+Home burial is widely allowed, requiring only that the grave be 24 inches below the surface.

 Avg.
 Cost